SCOOPS

 Overview

-Selling the EXPERIENCE not the product!
+Selling the EXPERIENCE, not just the product!

 Discovery and Research